cdeptula/AvroOutputPlugin/README.md

 **Fields Tab**
 * Name - The name of the field on the stream
-* Avro Path - The dot delimited path to where the field will be stored in the Avro.
+* Avro Path - The dot delimited path to where the field will be stored in the Avro file.
 (If the schema file exists and is valid, the drop down will automatically populate with the fields from the schema.)
 * Avro Type - The type used to store the field in Avro.
 Since Avro supports unions of multiple types you must select a type.
 (If the schema file exists and is valid the drop down will automatically limit to types that are available for the Avro Path selected.)
 * Get Fields button - Gets the list of input fields, and tries to map them to an Avro field by an exact name match.
 * Update Types button - Based on the Avro Path for the field, will make a best guess effort for the Avro Type that should be used.